 - War on Whistleblowers (2013) movie review: Robert Greenwald’s latest political documentary scores points as an indictment of those in the U.S. government who, regardless of party, are determined to preserve their dirty secrets.
 On the downside, the information provided is neither new nor fully contextualized.

-Robert Greenwald War on Whistleblowers review: 'Secrecy, not transparency,' is political leaders' best friend - and Lady Justice's worst enemy
+War on Whistleblowers movie review: Robert Greenwald’s documentary makes clear that secrecy is the powerful’s best friend & Lady Justice’s worst enemy

 If you want another example of how the lofty intentions of a president-elect inevitably give way to the bitter realities of the intractably crooked and selfish world of realpolitik, here’s an old quote about whistleblowing from the website of the United States’ current commander-in-chief: